English and Communications

 There are two ways you can search for topics in this database:

-• Enter your keyword(s) for your topic in the search box at the top of the page, and select Search.
+• Enter your keyword(s) for your topic in the search box at the top of the page.
+Select a term from the populated drop-down menu of popular searches and publications, or select the magnifying glass icon to search.
 The image below demonstrates a search for the death penalty.

 • Or use the browse function to explore the topics that are covered in the database.
 This is often a great way to help you decide on a topic to write about.
-Go to the Browse by Category section, and select the link for a topic of interest.
-The image below highlights the Banning Books topic under the Censorship category.
+Go to the Explore Topics section, and select the link for a topic of interest.
+The first image below highlights the Censorship topic, and the second image below highlights the Banning Books sub-topic.

 Each topic opens with an overview essay and links to the point and counterpoint essays in the Related Items section.
 Each essay has a list of references from reputable popular and trade publications from all sides of the political spectrum.
 To read them, move down to the Bibliography section of the essay, and select the links from the list.